ANIFASUMBA/ANIFASUMBA/README.md

 - Auntheniticating my coding journey as a  superior girl in TECH.
 - Sophisticated tech use.
 - 👀 I’m interested in web develpoment(full stack),software engineering and graphic design.
-- 🌱 I’m currently learning javascript,php and python
+- 🌱 I’m currently learning javascript,php and python.
 - 💞️ I’m looking to collaborate on web develpoment projects,E-commerce projects and Mobile development projects.
 - 📫 How to reach me: sumbaanifa@gmail.com
 - 😄 Pronouns: her/she